zzhheloise/Time-aware-LM/data/README.md

 For Control Group, we repeat above training method on a T5 model without LoRAs.
 The difference is that we finetune all parameters in Control Group.

 Moreover, we use 2021 WMT news for evaluation.
 We sub-sample a test set of 12k test documents (1k per test month).
-We use 10 finetuned T5 models ()
+We use 10 finetuned T5 models (LoRA group and Control group) to calculate their perplexity results of predicting 2021 utterance.

 See the details of downloading and preprocessing WMT news in `\data\WMT-news`